pingcap/docs-cn/error-codes.md

     TiDB does not yet support JSON objects with the key length >= 65536.

+* Error Number: 8130

+    The complete error message: `ERROR 8130 (HY000): client has multi-statement capability disabled`

+    This error might occur after you upgrade from an earlier version of TiDB.
+To reduce the impact of SQL injection attacks, TiDB now prevents multiple queries from being executed in the same `COM_QUERY` call by default.

+    The system variable [`tidb_multi_statement_mode`](/system-variables.md#tidb_multi_statement_mode-new-in-v4011) can be used to control this behavior.

 * Error Number: 8138

     The transaction attempts to write an incorrect row value.
 For more information, see [Troubleshoot Inconsistency Between Data and Indexes](/troubleshoot-data-inconsistency-errors.md#error-8138).